The Grit Directory

 Roseanne Cash so powerfully reminds me of the presence of her father, Johnny Cash, and to question, persist, and verify until I'm satisfied... and to remember that some of the most beautiful pieces of me are a result of things that broke me.

 Aimee Mullins teaches me that when I change my perspective on adversity, I change the outcome of my life.

 Al Pacino in 'Scent of a Woman' teaches me to stand up to the man.

 On days when humanity is disappointing me, Charlie Chaplin's speech in 'The Great Dictator' makes me feel so proud of what we are all capable of becoming.

 For me, developing grit means learning from others that I find gritty.
-And I find grit in great senses of humor -- in passionate monologues from great movies -- from music that nourishes me right down to my bones -- from books that I can't put down -- from people who are going through things entirely different than I am, but overcome, and inspire me to do so also.
+And I find grit in great senses of humor, in passionate monologues from great movies, in music that nourishes me right down to my bones, in books that I can't put down, and in people who are going through things sometimes entirely different than I am but overcome their adversity, which inspires me to do so also.

 Below, I give to you a boatload of grit.

 When you are feeling shipwrecked, I hope these things help you build your own boat.

 “You’re never going to be happy with what you get unless you’re happy with what you have.
 And that’s what you have to do with your life.
 You have to look at all of it.
 All of the pain, all of the loneliness, all of the beauty, all the friendship and the family, and you know, and the sickness and the health and you have to lay it all in front of you and you have to say, ok, this is what I have, it’s all wonderful, and what can I make with it.”